fortana-co/youtube-multi-dl/README.md

 youtube-multi-dl "https://www.youtube.com/watch?v=PlnanwD_vS0&index=1&list=PLcOYKKFxnwAdGh4NCgpXq_FNQoZKL6xWM" -a "Star Band de Dakar" -p "1-10"

 # download "Nilsson Schmilsson" from a single vid, split it by chapters, and label each song
-youtube-multi-dl eTYushgUR00 -a "Harry Nilsson" -A "Nilsson Schmilsson"
+youtube-multi-dl eTYushgUR00 -a "Harry Nilsson" --album "Nilsson Schmilsson"

 # download this Lucinda Williams album from a list of single-song URLs/IDs
-youtube-multi-dl vWyXoGUdj4U 9R_dkP2duog qAJ8OCqe0v4 qWJCu3d6EX0 dPr0Iyh0z60 4VMUjcQ2ggs haUHiHVTvtg IOCPe_ff2RE ihuPM-xiCqY pjYxBxGSNnY HrSEeNE_Uzw cpP11qYuhg8 -a "Lucinda Williams" -A "Sweet Old World"
+youtube-multi-dl vWyXoGUdj4U 9R_dkP2duog qAJ8OCqe0v4 qWJCu3d6EX0 dPr0Iyh0z60 4VMUjcQ2ggs haUHiHVTvtg IOCPe_ff2RE ihuPM-xiCqY pjYxBxGSNnY HrSEeNE_Uzw cpP11qYuhg8 -a "Lucinda Williams" --album "Sweet Old World"

 # download this Pharoah Sanders album from a single vid, split it by chapters, and label each song; youtube-multi-dl guesses at the album name from the video metadata
 youtube-multi-dl SDeuYY3Hi_I -a "Pharoah Sanders"